nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 * Microsoft Edge (Windows)
 * Microsoft Internet Explorer 11 (at least Windows 8)
 * Safari (MacOSX & at least iOS 10)

+### 5004 The players source configuration is malformed or missing.

+This setup error occurres when one of the key parameters (ie `source` object, `group.id` or `rtmp.streamname`) in the config object is malformed, therefore not readable for config parsing, or missing.
+Proper configuration examples can be found in [Getting started section](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_getting_started).